 Provide context and a call to action to let the candidate make an informed decision on your enticing offer.

 Gently follow up between 2 to 7 days after the first email.

 It’s basic.
 It’s easy.
-But you’d be surprised how many candidates receive generic emails that, when all is said and done, can be boiled down to “Hi, I did no research about you.
+But you’d be surprised how many candidates receive generic emails that, when all is said and done, can be boiled down to “Hi, I did not research you.
 Let me recruit you.”

 Don’t just look at their LinkedIn profile.
 Look at their Twitter, portfolio, and projects.
-Do you have any mutual connections?
-Use a tool like Sidekick to easily find social insights.
+Find out if you have any mutual connections or interests.

-Greg Brockman of Stripe calls this the proof-of-work.
-Show that you’ve put in the work to investigate the person and you aren’t just sending a templated email.
+Show that you put in the effort to learn about the person and you aren’t just sending a boilerplate email.